-C. Protection, Management, and Enhancement of Other Resources
+C. Protection, Management, and Enhancement of Other Resources.

 - 1) Protect Life and Property.
 DNR should design and develop subdivisions to protect life and property.
 Sensitive areas such as wetlands or potentially dangerous areas such as areas with unstable soil, riverbanks subject to active stream erosion, or within floodways or floodplains, should be avoided in subdivision design or protected by retaining these areas in state ownership or restricting their use through developmental reservations or restrictions.
+Wildland fire risks in areas with heavy fuels such as black spruce need to be considered during early decision-making on subdivision development.
 Easements or plat notes can be used for this purpose in lieu of retaining land in state ownership. - 2) Protect and Manage Valuable Environmental Areas.
 The state will provide, in its design of land disposals, an open space system to preserve important fish and wildlife habitats and natural areas such as shorelands, freshwater wetlands, and riparian lands.
-Where appropriate other design and management approaches may be used; these may complement an open space system or substitute for it, although preference should be given to the provision of an open space system.

-These areas should be designed to provide the necessary linkage and continuity to protect or increase values for human uses and wildlife movements.
-In some places, large areas may be protected to provide adequate terrestrial habitat.

-3) Priority of Public Uses in Stream Corridors.
+Where appropriate other design and management approaches may be used; these may complement an open space system or substitute for it, although preference should be given to the provision of an open space system. - These areas should be designed to provide the necessary linkage and continuity to protect or increase values for human uses and wildlife movements.
+In some places, large areas may be protected to provide adequate terrestrial habitat. - 3) Priority of Public Uses in Stream Corridors.
 Within stream corridors, DNR will set a higher priority on protecting public use values than on providing opportunities for private ownership of land.
 Disposals near streams with important recreation value will be designed to protect riparian habitat and protect access to and along the stream for fishing, hiking, camping, and other recreational activities.
 Disposals near streams that have important fish or wildlife habitat or wildlife value will be designed to insure the protection of the habitat or wildlife.
 In certain limited cases, it may be appropriate to provide land for private use, but such an action must be in the overall best interests of the state.
 Before lands are disposed of in stream corridors, DNR will assess existing and projected public use needs associated with the stream corridor, in consultation with other affected agencies and the public.
 Depending on the context, DNR may either protect these areas through retaining land in state or public ownership or through the imposition of a reservation of an interest in land for the maintenance of riparian values and access.